 - Non exporting embedded generator via an IES (including renewable energy sources such as solar)

 - Non exporting EG systems via rotating machines (i.e. diesel standby systems)

 - Exporting EG systems via renewable energy technology such as solar, wind and biogases

-You can use our Enquiry Form in our Customer Portal to start the connection process if you wish.
+You can use our Enquiry Form in Customer Self Service to start the connection process if you wish.

-My EG System is above 5 MW and is required to be registered with AEMO (or I intend on applying for an exemption)
+My EG System is above 5 MVA and is required to be registered with AEMO (or I intend on applying for an exemption)

 These embedded generating systems can range from an EG system to help manage your demand on our network to large scale commercial renewable energy EG Systems who buy and sell in the NEM.